Links to voting resources and answers to your questions.

 Important: Your polling place may have changed!
 If you plan to vote in person on Election Day, please double check your polling location.

 You can enter your house number and street name in this search tool to look up your precinct information, which includes your Election Day polling place location.
 You can also call the Pinellas County Supervisor of Elections Office at 727-464-8683.
+You will also find your Sample Ballot here when it is available.

 If you are voting in person on Election Day, it is important that you vote in the correct polling place for your current residence.
 If you recently moved within Pinellas County or within Florida, you should go to the polling place for your NEW residence.
 You can change your address at the polls if you need to, or call the Supervisor of Elections Office to change your address in advance.